sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

    Marching cubes algorithm is a handy tool for creating various terraines.
 This can help build a robust environment that is auto-generative.
    Generative adversarial Networks come handy when you have to replicate a real-world 3D object in the game.
    The idea is to make 3D simulations that have parameters that can be fed into an AI algorithm and be controlled to play the game.
-   Additional feature would be giving access to us to play and see what the AI wouls see, a first or third person view using a Virtual Reality headset.
+   Additional feature would be giving access to us to play and see what the AI would see, a first or third person view using a Virtual Reality headset.

 </body>
 <h3> Temporal Memory Algorithm</h3>

 <body>
-   Hierarchical Temporal Memory is a hypothesis by Jeff Hawkins which is based on the working of the neocortex, the outter most part of the human brain
+   Hierarchical Temporal Memory is a hypothesis by Jeff Hawkins which is based on the working of the neocortex, the outermost part of the human brain
    This theoritical framework encapsulates the essence of intelligence and is a new approach to building truly intelligent machines.
-   One of the key factors for the working of this algorithm is Sparse Drstributed representation (SDR) which, is proposed and the way our brain stores information.
+   One of the key factors for the working of this algorithm is Sparse Distributed representation (SDR) which, is proposed and the way our brain stores information.
 The other concept is spatial pooling, which can be simply put as neurons that fire together work together.
    My goal is to understand the algorithm completely and implement it in a simple use-case, prediction of charecters in a sentence.